D3nschot/ThisVocoder/README.md

 A browser-based vocoder and carrier synthesis engine built entirely in vanilla HTML/JS — no dependencies, no install, just open the file.

 > **Note:** The UI layout and this README were generated with AI assistance.
-The DSP engine and core audio logic were written by the author (D3/DX).
+The DSP engine and core audio logic were written by the author.
+(ME D3/DX)

 ---